stefanobartoletti/nuxt-social-share/README.md

 ## 🎛️ Configuration

-It is possible to customize how this module works from the `socialShare` key in `nuxt.config.ts`:
+Module options can be set from the `socialShare` key in `nuxt.config.ts`:

 ```ts
 export default defineNuxtConfig({